-(We can now (10/19) see Giuliani falling apart — possibly partly because he has been seduced (intoxicated) by power and possibly partly because of his drug use in fighting his prostate cancer) — but we can’t deny that he once was a hero to New York, making permanent reductions in crime and thus increasing the civility and the economy of the city.
-His legacy was continued with the wisdom of Mayor Bloomberg — for 12 years — and the reluctant acquiescence of Mayor deBlasio
+(We can now (11/20) see Giuliani falling apart — possibly partly because he has been seduced (intoxicated) by power and possibly partly because of side effects from his prescribed drug use in fighting his prostate cancer — but we can’t deny that he once was a hero to New York, making permanent reductions in crime and thus increasing the civility and the economy of the city — as well as reducing the welfare population by 50%.
+His legacy was continued with the wisdom of Mayor Bloomberg — for 12 years — and the reluctant acquiescence of Mayor deBlasio.

-De Blasio, however, has backslid somewhat, due to his belief in neurotic idealism, and now we have black kids squirting water at cops and dumping buckets of water on them, as a political action to protest the New Yor implementation of Jim Crow laws — that is, any laws.)
+De Blasio, however, has backslid somewhat, due to his belief in dysfunction idealism, and now we have black kids squirting water at cops and dumping buckets of water on them, as a political action to protest the New York implementation of Jim Crow laws — that is, any laws.)

 Perhaps we should have a national agreement that stealing is wrong.
 Perhaps we should even teach this is our universities.
 We could even have a national agreement that people have a right to protect their property.

-Perhaps then the bigger crimes will be reduced – like 17 people being killed in St. Louis on the weekend of June 7-9, 2019, mostly black-on-black murders.
+Perhaps when these smaller crimes are reduced, then the bigger crimes will be reduced as well – like 17 people being killed in St. Louis on the weekend of June 7-9, 2019, mostly black-on-black murders.